VWO Free Starter Plan Is Ending: What's next?

 This change didn't happen in isolation.

 On 24 January 2025, Wingify, the company behind VWO, announced that Everstone Capital, a Singapore-based private equity firm, acquired a majority stake.
+In January 2026, VWO and AB Tasty merged to create a combined enterprise optimization platform with over $100M in ARR.

 When private equity comes in, the focus often shifts toward revenue predictability and monetization efficiency.
 From that perspective, removing a free tier makes sense.
+But experimentation isn't a typical SaaS category, and the trade-offs here directly affect how you work.

 Free Is How Experimentation Starts